abhijeetsha/Docker/README.md

   * Docker File is a instructions to build an image FROM python 3.10
   * Docker-compose file is define manage multiple Container Docker-Compose.yml

-## Basic Commands Of Docker And Docker-Compose With Explanations